This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 Ceramics are made from natural derivatives which are fired in a kiln at high temperatures, a process that creates durability and resiliency like none other.
 Even if ceramics have an added glazed barrier to protect them, a good scrub now and then can extend their life way beyond the original.

 A golden rule to maintaining ceramic floors is to make sure that dirt and spills do not have the chance to make it their home.
 Allowing these stains to dry up will make them harder to remove in the longer run.

 For general cleaning, mix up a solution of vinegar and water.
-This solution does the job while also eliminating odours.
-This is a great alternative to the store-bought solutions.
+This solution does the job while also eliminating odors.
+This is a great alternative to store-bought solutions.
 And is a boon for those with children or pets around.

 2. Cleaning Laminate Floors